Thomas Drouet: Career

 In 2021, Drouet finally came out on top in the French GT4 Cup, winning the Pro-Am title with AKKA ASP Team at the final round in Paul Ricard.
 He competed in the full GT World Challenge Europe Endurance Cup in the Silver class.
-He won two races at Paul Ricard and Barcelona, en route to a second place finish in the championship.
+He won two races at Paul Ricard and Barcelona, en route to a second-place finish in the championship.

 Drouet had a breakout year in 2022, finishing third in the French GT4 Cup, whilst also racing full-time in the GT World Challenge Europe Sprint Cup and four races in the GT World Challenge Europe Endurance Cup with AKKODIS ASP Team.
 In the sprint cup, he finished on the podium seven times placing second in the Silver class.
 In the endurance cup, he finished ninth, with one fastest lap and podium.
 Following this season, he was promoted by the FIA from Silver to Gold categorisation.

-Following his upgrade to Gold, he competed in the Pro class in the 2023 GT World Challenge Europe Endurance Cup.
+Following his upgrade to Gold, Drouet competed in the Pro class in the 2023 GT World Challenge Europe Endurance Cup.
 The season was tough for Drouet and Mercedes-AMG Team AKKodis ASP, finishing in the points only once at Barcelona, placing 22nd overall.

 In 2024, Drouet raced with Boutsen VDS in the GT World Challenge Europe Endurance Cup for the full season with Maximilian Götz and a rotation of Mercedes-AMG drivers. it was a relatively average season, with a highest finish of sixth at Monza, Drouet finished in 12th overall.

 Drouet left Mercedes and joined Ford for the 2025 season competing in the GT World Challenge Europe Endurance Cup with HRT Ford Performance in the pro class.